subscriptions-project/swg-js/docs/core-apis.md

 For details on how these types and related APIs are used, see see [Subscriptions flows](./flows.md).

-## Clear and reset APIs
+## Clear and reset

-The `swg.reset()` API can be called to reset entitlements if the parent application believes that the entitlements have changed and would like to refetch them again.
+If the parent application believes that entitlements have changed `subscriptions.reset()` can be called to refetch entitlements.

-The `swg.clear()` API can be called to clear the SwG state, including caches.
+Calling `subscriptions.clear()` will clear the SwG state, including caches.